You have turned-in this assignment. You can review the lesson and see your previous answers.

 So the metal salt name comes from the metal oxide name and also the acid that was used.

-Next one, we've got lead oxide.
+Next one, we've got lead oxide again.

-Again, this time we're reacting with sulfuric acid.
+This time, we're reacting with sulfuric acid.

-So sulfuric acid makes sulphates, so we've got lead sulphate and water.
+So we've got lead sulfate and water.

 Zinc oxide plus something acid makes zinc chloride plus something else.

-So we're going to have a look and we've got a chloride made, so that means that we must have had hydrochloric acid and we always make water.
+We've got a chloride made, so that means that we must have had hydrochloric acid, and we always make water, so water is the other product there.

 And then we have a look at D, so for this one, we need to look at the products made.

-So zinc nitrate must be made from zinc oxide, and it also, because it's a nitrate, we must have used nitric acid.
+So zinc nitrate must be made from zinc oxide, and also, because it's a nitrate, we must have used nitric acid.

 Nitric acid makes nitrate salts plus water.

-And then we've got silver something plus nitric acid, makes something nitrate plus water.
+And then we've got silver something plus nitric acid makes something nitrate plus water.

-So silver oxide, because remember these are metal oxides, plus nitric acid is going to make silver nitrate plus water.
+So silver oxide, because remember, these are metal oxides, plus nitric acid is going to make silver nitrate plus water.

 Well done for completing all of those.